School rules and policies

 SSHL is a place where students from Sweden and the rest of the world meet.

 One of the pillars of SSHL is respect for all.
 Everyone is valued equally and has the same rights regardless of gender, ethnicity, religion, sexual orientation, disability, age or membership to a particular boarding home.

 Our school should be a safe and positive environment in which to study, work and live.
 It therefore goes without saying that we strongly disapprove of all forms of discriminatory behaviour.

-If it has come to our attention that a student has been subjected to any form of discrimination, we act in accordance with our Fair and Equal Treatment Plan.
+If it has come to our attention that a student has been subjected to any form of discrimination, we act in accordance with our Equal Treatment Plan.